 Accepting we are imperfect is a release, as it grants us the freedom we don’t reward ourselves often enough.

-Freedom is not knowing that you can’t make mistakes and therefore you can escape from hurtful critics and comments; freedom is knowing and appreciating that you are imperfect, hence you are free from all the emotional stresses you put yourself through when you hold on to a certain outcome, so you have all the emotional and mental energy to work on what truly matters.
+Freedom is not living a life free from mistakes and escaping from hurtful critics and comments; freedom is knowing and appreciating that you are imperfect, and that’s what makes you free from all the emotional stresses you put yourself through when you hold on to a certain outcome.
+Now, you have all the emotional and mental energy to work on what truly matters.

 Learning how to soften, surrender and let things flow is healthier than trying our best to strive and achieve all the time.
 Of course, it doesn’t mean that we should not try our best because we certainly should go out there and give it all that we have got.
 But once we know we don’t have to always display a perfect, flawless figure, we are set free.